 So, you track studies showing that gun control laws work.

 What about the studies that show they don’t?

 See, even a pro gun control group could, in theory, decide to cover all studies regardless of which way they come out.
 But they just told you that they don’t do that.
 They cover studies that go their way.
 Period.

 So basically, the L.A.
 Times is reporting that a pro gun control group believes gun control works.
 Whoop de do.
 But they make it sound like news — because they don’t tell you that the group is a pro gun control group.

 This is dishonest.
 It’s why conservatives increasingly see news media outlets like this as propaganda organs.

 As I said in my piece on New Year’s Resolutions, if you subscribe to the Los Angeles Times, you are subsidizing this kind of disinformation.
-If you subscribe to Patterico, or buy from the Amazon widget in the sidebar, you are participating in the correction of disinformation.
+If you subscribe to Patterico, you are participating in the correction of disinformation.
 Which do you want to support?
 Information or disinformation?
 The choice is yours.
 It’s also pretty obvious.